 –Author (still) unknown

-This article is excerpted from the 2010 Revised and updated book “Why Don’t They JUST QUIT?
-What friends and families need to know about addiction and recovery.“
+This article is excerpted from the multi award-winning book “Why Don’t They JUST QUIT?
+Hope for families struggling with addiction.“

 Article photos by Judy Herzanek